SamuelEarl/fanny-pack-ui-old/src/routes/components/input-currency.svelte.md

 | `on:change` | This component forwards the `change` event, so you can call an event handler when a user changes the value in the input field and then the input field loses focus. |
 | `on:input` | This component forwards the `input` event, so you can call an event handler when a user enters a value into the input field. |

+NOTE: The `on:blur` event is used internally in this componet so it cannot be forwarded.
+That means when this component loses focus you cannot call an event handler using the `on:blur` event.

 <style>